QData/TextAttack/README.md

 #### Recipe Usage Examples

-Here are some exampes of testing attacks from the literature from the command-line:
+Here are some examples of testing attacks from the literature from the command-line:

 *TextFooler against BERT fine-tuned on SST-2:*
 ```bash